I'm Only Sleeping: Release

 The Beatles' pioneering studio effects on Revolver proved highly influential on other contemporary artists.
 Musicologist Walter Everett cites the inclusion of backwards guitar parts on Crosby, Stills & Nash's 1969 song "Pre-Road Downs" as an apparent "homage" to "I'm Only Sleeping".

 Since the release of the Beatles' music on CD in 1987, the UK stereo version of the album has become the standard version in the US.
 Part of an instrumental rehearsal of the song featuring a vibraphone and the first take of the song from 29 April 1966 were released on the 1996 album Anthology 2.
 The inclusion of the vibraphone part marked the Beatles' first use of this instrument and reflected the band's experimentation with new sounds during the Revolver sessions.
 The UK mono version of "I'm Only Sleeping" was released on CD as part of the 2009 The Beatles in Mono remastered box set.

 Music video

 An official music video, directed by Em Cooper, was released to YouTube on 1 November 2022.
 It won the Grammy Award for Best Music Video at the 66th Annual Grammy Awards in 2024.

+The music video includes an animation of 1,300 oil paintings by Cooper, cut into a smooth video that rehighlights moments from the band's career, dreamlike sequences, and concluding with live action video of the artist cleaning her workspace.

+Cover versions

 Suggs version

 Madness singer Suggs released a cover version of the song in July 1995, produced by Sly & Robbie, as the first single of his solo career and the lead single from his debut solo album The Lone Ranger.
-The single reached Number 7 in the UK Singles Chart.
+The single reached number 7 on the UK Singles Chart.
 The music video also featured fellow Madness members Mike Barson and Chas Smash, who also collaborated with him on other songs in the album.